-- Sinister Scythe: Wields one in Trial.
+- Sinister Scythe: He wields one in "Trial".

 - Well-Intentioned Extremist: The Batman Adventures reveals that, despite all his sadism, he actually does love to teach.
 A rehabilitative work-release program at Arkham allows him to teach at the local community college, which he enjoys until he realizes that half his students are too illiterate to spell their own names correctly.
 This leads him to the scheme he employs in issues 4 and 5, where he holds the city for ransom by rendering everyone illiterate in attempt to show the local government the dangers of not reforming the education system.